What is the meaning of surrogacy? What exactly is surrogacy? The answer will be different for every person

 What Is the Definition of Surrogacy?

-Let´s start with the basic definition of surrogacy.
+Let´s start with the basic definition:

 Merriam-Webster Dictionary defines surrogacy as “the practice by which a woman (called a surrogate mother) becomes pregnant and gives birth to a baby in order to give it to someone who cannot have children.”